ossf/sbom-everywhere/README.md

 - [Software Bill of Materials Elements and Considerations](https://www.regulations.gov/docket/NTIA-2021-0001/document)
 - [Plan to Congress on Declassification and Clearances related to The Communications Supply Chain Risk Information Partnership](https://ntia.gov/files/ntia/publications/ntia_plan_on_declassification_and_clearances_re_c-scrip.pdf)

-NTIA's legwork has been a guiding source haven done the most comprehensive research to date.
+NTIA's legwork has been a guiding source having done the most comprehensive research to date.

 ### CISA
  - [CISA SBOM Resources](https://www.cisa.gov/sbom)